material-identity/material-identity.github.io/docs/index.md

 ---
 home: true
 sidebar: auto
-title: Certificates of Analysis
+title: Material Identity
-tagline: An Open Source JSON data structure to create easy-to-consume certificates of analysis unlocking the value of actual material data.
+tagline: An Open Source JSON structure for Digital Certificates of Analysis, unlocking the value of data.

 yesterday:
   - details: Every year hundreds of millions of certificates of analysis for metals and plastics are exchanged as PDF documents between companies worldwide.